 A funeral service will be held Tues Nov 5 at 9:30 a.m. in the Goodman Chapel at Temple Israel, 918 E. Gibson St., Scranton, by Cantor Vladimir Aronzon.
 Friends will be received from 8:45 a.m. until the time of service.
 Interment will follow in New Montefiore Cemetery, West Babylon, NY.
 Family members will be observing a private shiva for friends and relatives at 1900 Cleveland Avenue in Scranton, on Wed Nov 6 from 4 pm to 8 pm.
 In lieu of flowers, memorial contributions in Marvin’s name may be made to the Lymphoma Research Foundation at 88 Pine St., Suite 2400, New York, NY 10005.

-To send flowers to Dr. Marvin A. Brotter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Marvin A. Brotter, please visit our floral store.